Thank you! We’ve received your message and will contact you soon.

 Here is when we recommend using a WL DSP:

-• if your monthly spend on advertising is $20 000 or above, then a WL DSP is a sounder solution;
+• If your monthly advertising spend is $20 000 or more, a WL DSP is a sounder solution.

-• since 3rd-party cookies are going away anyway and the industry is creating all sorts of Unified IDs, publishers' cohorts, etc., why not take advantage of a feature that has proven to be working.
+• Since 3rd-party cookies are going away anyway and the industry is creating all sorts of Unified IDs, publisher cohorts, etc., why not take advantage of a feature that has proven to work?

 As for the DMP (Data Management Platform), we should understand that with bidstream data, there is obviously no management part.

 Bidstream data provides you with a great amount of information that you should sort and manage yourself.
 There are no pre-set user segments ready to be targeted like in a DMP.
-However, having all the data on hand, you can parse it to Your likings (needs).
+However, having all the data on hand, you can parse it to your liking (needs).

-Also, DMPs rely on 3rd-party cookies and therefore will not be as efficient when the "time to say goodbye" comes, if they don't implement some solution that is based on 1st-party data.
+Also, DMPs rely on 3rd-party cookies and therefore will not be as efficient when the "time to say goodbye" comes if they don't implement a solution based on 1st-party data.

 Medium importance note: unlike a DMP, bidstream data is free.